State Farm: Everything you need to know

 Consumers may know State Farm by its ‘good neighbor’ slogan.
 That premise started almost 100-years-ago when retired farmer and insurance salesman George Jacob “G.J.”
 Mecherle founded a single-line auto insurance company in 1922, aimed specifically at the farming community.
 The firm later expanded its client reach and started offering other product lines, such as homeowners’ and life insurance, followed by banking and other financial services.
 The ‘good neighbor’ catchphrase has been around since 1971, when American songwriter Barry Manilow wrote a jingle for the insurance giant, which included the phrase: “Like a good neighbor, State Farm is there.”

 Today, State Farm offers about 100 products and services, in five different lines of business: property and casualty, life and health, annuities, mutual funds, and banking products.
-As of December 31, 2017, the firm claimed to service around 83.4 million policies and accounts, of which:
+As of December 31, 2020, the firm claimed to service around 84 million policies and accounts.